jwarz/data-scientists-tools/intermediate_importing_data_in_r/readme.md

     ## 10     1     1     1       2      5     2      2.8       1.9
     ## # … with 150 more rows

+Great!
+It seems to work without any additional problems!

 ## Secure importing

 In the previous exercises, you have been working with URLs that all